Climate Action Funding and Technical Resources

 - Urban and Community Forestry — Provides technical, educational, and financial assistance to local governments to support self-sustaining urban and community forestry programs.

 - Forest Health Assistance for Small Forest Landowners — Provides technical, educational, and financial assistance to owners of small, forested property for forest stewardship.

-- Department of Transportation: Funding Programs — Provides information on federal and state funding programs, including congestion, mitigation, and air quality; pedestrian and bicycle programs; safe routes to school; and alternative transportation programs.
+- Department of Transportation: Funding Programs — Provides information on federal and state funding programs, including carbon reduction; pedestrian and bicycle programs; and safe routes to school programs.

-- Puget Sound Energy: Green Power Solar Grant — Offers funding for Puget Sound-based community-oriented solar projects as well as utility assistance support for low-income individuals.
+- Green Power Solar Grant — Offers funding for Puget Sound-based community-oriented solar projects as well as utility assistance support for low-income individuals.